ConceptPose: Training-Free Zero-Shot Object Pose Estimation using Concept Vectors: Abstract

 \section{Abstract}

 Object pose estimation is a fundamental task in computer vision and robotics, yet most methods require extensive, dataset-specific training.
 Concurrently, large-scale vision language models show remarkable zero-shot capabilities.
 In this work, we bridge these two worlds by introducing ConceptPose, a framework for object pose estimation that is both training-free and model-free.
 ConceptPose leverages a vision-language-model (VLM) to create open-vocabulary 3D concept maps, where each point is tagged with a concept vector derived from saliency maps.
 By establishing robust 3D-3D correspondences across concept maps, our approach allows precise estimation of 6DoF relative pose.
-Without any object or dataset-specific training, our approach achieves state-of-the-art results on common zero shot relative pose estimation benchmarks, significantly outperforming existing methods by over 62\% in ADD(-S) score, including those that utilize extensive dataset-specific training.
-We will release our code upon acceptance.
+Without any object or dataset-specific training, our approach achieves state-of-the-art results on common zero shot relative pose estimation benchmarks, outperforming the strongest baseline by a relative 62\% in average ADD(-S) score, including methods that utilize extensive dataset-specific training.